ZikaCodez/DevPage/README.md

-# DevPage an open-sourced place for developers 🖥️
+# DevPage an open-source place for developers 🖥️

 DevPage is a website for all developers to ask questions, create their mini portfolio, and advertise their projects!